odea-project/qAlgorithms/report/discussion_tests.md

 as a trigger for computation intensive corrections while processing is active or as a way to provide non-quantitative insight into the programs doing the processing to the operator.
+Such insights are not limited to result certainty estimators, but can give concrete feedback regarding the effectiveness of a change in the process or the impact of a known disruption.

 ## Measuring process quality
 Performance criteria must be robust, especially if further processing